 To perform pre-amplification of single cell mRNA for a dynamic array chip, first add 5 microliters of 5x VILO (5 X V-eye-L-O) to each well of a new 96 by 96 PCR plate [1].

-96 x 96 PCR plate as talent adds 5 microliters of 5x VILO to each well.
+Talent adds 5 microliters of 5x VILO to each well of a 96 well PCR plate (Sample Plate 1).

 Remove LCM single-cell samples from minus 80 degrees Celsius and let thaw briefly [1].
 Following centrifugation at a low speed, add 5.5 microliters of the lysed single-cell sample to the PCR plate, adding each sample to its own well [2].